Charles-Shang/Database-Application/README.md

 # Database-Application
-This is the repository for team project of CS 348, team members: Jiaqi Shang, Keira Xing, Isaac Xie, Vicky Yao, Yuki Yu.
+This is the repository for team project of CS 348.

+## Team members
+Jiaqi Shang: j32shang@uwaterloo.ca